AzizMez/Python-Unstructured_Data_Analytics_Grad/README.md

     bullet_points = text.split('\u2022')
     all_bullet_points.extend(bullet_points)

+# Save all the bullet points to a text file for reference
 with open('C:\\Users\\azizm\\Downloads\\Strange-State-Laws.txt', 'w', encoding='utf-8') as f:
     for point in all_bullet_points:
         f.write(point + '\n')

+# Convert the list of bullet points into a pandas DataFrame
 df = pd.DataFrame(all_bullet_points, columns=['Laws'])
 ```

 ## Data Cleaning